Polyark Documentation

 Investor: Getting started

-1. Go to investor.polyark.xyz
+1. Go to investor.polyark.xyz and connect MetaMask.

 Investing in a vault